-What would you do if your scheme was the subject of a cyber attack?
+What would you do if your pension scheme was the subject of a cyber attack?

 It’s a Saturday evening and you receive an email claiming your pension scheme data has been hacked, and a ransom is being demanded to avoid that data being sold on.
 Surely it's a hoax, as criminals aren’t interested in pension scheme data?
 Or are they?